cevoaustralia/system-maps/README.md

   "level" and haven't let too much confounding data creep in.
 It's also quite possible that, yes, your system really is that complex and you're just going to have to print it on a bigger piece of paper.
 The record so far is `A0` just to be legible ...

+## Examples

+There's a `legend.dot` which shows some of the "standard" representations that have evolved.
+You do not need to stick to these colours or shapes.
+Use what works for your organisation.

+See the [examples directory](examples) for, well, more examples.

 ## Displaying/printing